BrandonDusseau/braviaproapi/README.md

 ## Requirements

 This library requires Python 3.7 (tentative) or higher.
-You can install it with `pip install [fill this in later]`.
+You can install it with `pip install braviaproapi`.

 ## Enabling the API on the TV